pratt-savi-810/pratt-savi-810-2018-10/students/djasmin/README.txt

 Project Description

 After downloading the PLUTO tax lots shapefile, I also downloaded the street centerline shapefile in order to make buffer selections.
 I separated out by selection each major centerline to conduct more finely-grained/accurate estimations.
 There are 7 centerline shapefiles in total: Wyckoff Ave, Irving Ave, Knickerbocker Ave, Wilson Ave, Myrtle Ave, Central Ave, and Broadway.Each corridor will be uniquely zoned so this is why I've separated them.
 I would like to select by buffer for each of these centerlines and then assign FAR values based on their location.

+Data Input:
+-NYC Street Centerline
+-PLUTO tax lot database
+-Bushwick Draft Community Plan

 def project_upzoning(line_fc, buffer_distance, mappluto)
 	buffer the line